-Kathleen Ingram, Ph.D
+Kathleen M Ingram, J.D., Ph.D.

 Her research focuses on how our connections with other people and with companion animals influence our health and well-being.
-Working with her psychology graduate students and other colleagues, she has published research related to heterosexism in the workplace, adjustment among people living with HIV, women’s experiences of health stressors (including breast cancer and fertility problems), and counseling psychology journals’ coverage of issues related to sexuality minority groups.
-She teaches an undergraduate service-learning course on the psychology of women.
+Working with her Psychology graduate students and other colleagues, she has published research related to heterosexism in the workplace, adjustment among people living with HIV, women’s experiences of health stressors (including breast cancer and fertility problems) and counseling psychology journals’ coverage of issues related to sexual minority groups.

 She teaches an undergraduate service learning course on the psychology of women.